 Puss moth (Cerura vinula) on Populus

-At the start of the pupation process, the caterpillar hangs herself upside down and curls her head and front legs together in what I would describe as a sort of ‘praying position’.
-After hanging like this for a full day, the caterpillar’s skin suddenly tears open and is pushed off via a series of contractions.
-I waited patiently for this moment to begin.
-And when it started, it still came unexpectedly and with enormous intensity.
-Watching a pupation made me hold my breath, my heartbeat increased significantly.
+During the pupation process of several butterflies, the caterpillar hangs herself upside down from a plant, curling her head and front legs together.
+After hanging like this for a day, the caterpillar’s skin tears open and is sheared off through a series of contractions; the pupa appears.
+I anxiously waited for this moment to begin.
+And when it did, it still came unexpectedly and with enormous intensity.
+Watching pupations is literally breathtaking, only to breathe a sigh of relief after each successful pupation.

 Shared morning routine

 The Euthrix potatoria is a caterpillar which drinks dew drops in nature.
 This extra moisture is vital for the caterpillar.
 Subsequently the caterpillars became part of my morning ritual: While coffee simmered in a percolator on the stove, I took the reeds, on which these caterpillars live, out of the breeding tent onto the balcony to spray them with water.
-In the meantime the coffee was ready and we drank together on the balcony; they drank their water and me my coffee.
-We did this every morning for weeks.
+In the meantime the coffee would be ready and we drink together on the balcony; the caterpillars their water and me my coffee.
+We did this each morning for weeks in a row.